fr0z3nfyr/CakePHP-Notification-Manager/README.md

         $notification = [
             'model' => 'User', // name of the object model 'object_id' => $this->id, // id of the object
-            'type' => 'EMAIL', // Type of notification, can be EMAIL, PUSH, or SMS 'subject' => 'Welcome to my new app!', // The subject line of the email 'vars' => json_encode([ // In this case vars for the email template
+            'property' => 'email', // property of the object that will be used to notify (ex. email, phone, cell) 'type' => 'EMAIL', // Type of notification, can be EMAIL, PUSH, or SMS 'subject' => 'Welcome to my new app!', // The subject line of the email 'vars' => json_encode([ // In this case vars for the email template